On $r$-Simple $k$-Path and Related Problems Parameterized by $k/r$: Directed -Simple -Path: FPT

 \begin{lemma} Let $(G,k,r,s,t)$ be a nice instance of \diPathRst.
 If $(G,k,r,s,t)$ is positive, then $G$ has an $r$-simple $k$-path with fewer than $30(k/r)^2$ distinct arcs.
 Otherwise, $G$ has an $r$-simple $(s,t)$-path of maximum size with fewer than $30(k/r)^2$ distinct arcs. \end{lemma}

-\begin{proof} Let $P$ and $X$ be a walk and set with the properties guaranteed by Lemma \ref{lem:improvedBound}.
+\begin{proof} Let $P$ and $X$ be a walk and a set with the properties guaranteed by Lemma \ref{lem:improvedBound}.
 Let ${\cal W}$ be the multiset that contains every subwalk of $P$ on at least two vertices, with both endpoints in $X$ and with no internal vertex from $X$.
 (The walks in $\cal W$ can be closed walks.)
-By Lemma \ref{lem:improvedBound}, for the purposes of counting distinct arcs used in $P$, it suffices to consider a set of at most $3|X|$ walks of ${\cal W}$ with distinct endpoints, and by Properties \ref{item:Psimple1} and \ref{item:Psimple2} in Lemma \ref{lem:Psimple}, there do not exist two distinct walks $\cal W$ that have the same start and end vertices.
+By Lemma \ref{lem:improvedBound}, for the purpose of counting distinct arcs used in $P$, it suffices to consider a set of at most $3|X|$ walks of ${\cal W}$ with distinct endpoints, and by Properties \ref{item:Psimple1} and \ref{item:Psimple2} in Lemma \ref{lem:Psimple}, there do not exist two distinct walks $\cal W$ that have the same start and end vertices.
 Moreover, by Properties \ref{item:Psimple2} and \ref{item:Psimple3} in Lemma \ref{lem:Psimple}, $\cal W$ has at most $|X|$ walks with equal endpoints.
 Thus, the number of distinct walks we need to consider is $\ell\leq 4|X|\leq 4(|V(P,r)|+2)\leq 4(2k/r + 4)$.

 By Property \ref{item:Psimple1}, every walk in ${\cal W}$ has no vertex that occurs more than once except for its endpoints which may be equal.
 Since the instance $(G,k,r,s,t)$ is nice, $G$ has neither a path with at least $2k/r$ vertices nor a cycle of length at least $k/r$.
 This means that every walk in ${\cal W}$ has at most $2k/r-1$ arc visits.
-Thus, we conclude that the number of distinct arcs in $P$ is upper bounded by $4(2k/r + 4)\cdot (2k/r-1) < 30(k/r)^2$.
+Thus, we conclude that the number of distinct arcs in $P$ is upper bounded by $4(2k/r + 4)\cdot (2k/r-1) < 30(k/r)^2$ (where $30$ is simply a conveniently chosen sufficiently large constant).
 In case $P$ is of size larger than $k$ (then, $(G,k,r,s,t)$ is positive), we can choose any subwalk of $P$ of size $k$ to obtain an $r$-simple $k$-path with fewer than $30(k/r)^2$ distinct arcs. \end{proof}

 \paragraph{The Tightness of the Bound.} We show that without devising new reduction rules in addition to those given in Section \ref{sec:directedPathReduction}, the bound on the number of distinct arcs in a solution must depend quadratically on $(k/r)$.
 More precisely, we prove the following result.